totalpave/chromium-crosswalk/docs/linux_debugging.md

 [chrome/common/logging_chrome.cc](/chrome/common/logging_chrome.cc) is
 up to date.
 In case this file reference goes out of date, try looking for usage of macros like `IPC_MESSAGE_LOG_ENABLED` or `IPC_MESSAGE_MACROS_LOG_ENABLED`.

-## Using valgrind

-To run valgrind on the browser and renderer processes, with our suppression file and flags:

-    $ cd $CHROMIUM_ROOT/src
-    $ tools/valgrind/valgrind.sh out/Debug/chrome

-You can use valgrind on chrome and/or on the renderers e.g `valgrind --smc-check=all ../sconsbuild/Debug/chrome` or by passing valgrind as the argument to `--render-cmd-prefix`.

-Beware that there are several valgrind "false positives" e.g. pickle, sqlite and some instances in webkit that are ignorable.
-On systems with prelink and address space randomization (e.g. Fedora), you may also see valgrind errors in libstdc++ on startup and in gnome-breakpad.

-Valgrind doesn't seem to play nice with tcmalloc.
-To disable tcmalloc set the GN arg:

-    use_allocator="none"

-and rebuild.

 ## Profiling